 Diamond is the most expensive gemstone, despite the fact it is not the rarest one on Earth.
 It’s an allotrope of carbon with the highest hardness and thermal conductivity.
 A few diamonds have been dated as far back as 3.3 billion years.

-Only one microgram of Californium is capable of releasing 170 million neutron particles every minute.
+Remarkably, just one microgram of Californium is capable of releasing 170 million neutron particles every minute.
 It is used as a neutron source to identify silver and gold ores.
-It is also used in neutron moisture gauge, which helps researchers find water and oil-bearing layers in oil wells.
+It is also used in neutron moisture gauges, which help researchers find water and oil-bearing layers in oil wells.

 1. Antimatter – $62.5 trillion per gram (estimated by NASA)